 One more component to being authentic is the way you communicate in business.
 Never forget that you are always leading by example.
 You can communicate in business not just with words, but with images, the way you dress, the project you stand by, your business collaborations, the people you hang around with….
 However, the hardest part is being authentic online, when it comes to writing and posting for your blog, website and social media.
 I can see and sense sudden insecurity and people looking at what others are doing.
 It’s so easy to slip out of authenticity when you function online.

-The other day I was reviewing a client’s story on her website and in her story she never mentioned anything about her, but spoke only about “we”, despite that she is a “solopreneur” at the moment, and most people know that.
+The other day I was reviewing a client’s story on her website and in her story, she never mentioned anything about her but spoke only about “we”, despite that she is a “solopreneur” at the moment, and most people know that.
 So I was wondering who she meant by “we”.
 Her tone of voice and language created an impression of a person I felt I didn’t know.
-So I chose two sentences and asked her whether she would use these kind of words in her every day language and her conversations with me.
-First she said yes.
+So I chose two sentences and asked her whether she would use these kinds of words in her everyday language and her conversations with me.
+First, she said yes.
 So I asked her to repeat, without looking, what is written on her website.
 It turned out she couldn’t.
 She said something totally different and used different words.
 Remember, today in business people value personal and authentic vs. perfect and professional.
 In the world of technology all around us it’s natural that people crave more authenticity and more “realness”!
 Using your own language has profound implications.
 When you write you have to have the sense that you are saying the right thing for yourself.

-Staying authentic online is all about your brand language and the way you communicate to your people.
+Staying authentic online is all about your brand language and the way you communicate with your people.